There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 The Indiana Dunes National Lakeshore is an incredible area that is perfect for outdoor enthusiasts and nature lovers alike.
 This sprawling park stretches along nearly 15,000 acres of the southern shore of Lake Michigan, offering visitors a variety of exciting activities to enjoy.

-This is one of the most popular Midwest national parks due to its close proximity to Chicago.
-Be sure to plan accordingly for accommodation and visitation as this park gets crowded, especially during the summer months.
+This is one of the most popular Midwest national parks due to its proximity to Chicago.
+Be sure to plan accordingly for accommodation and visitation as this park gets crowded, especially during summer.

 See Related: 14 Fun & Best Things to Do in Lafayette, Indiana